jsexauer/ItBuildsCharacter/README.md

 Installing and Using
 --------------------

-Right now, ItBuildsCharacter is alpha-quality software.
-I develop it as I find new features I'd like to have.
-However, I am interested in releasing it to a larger user base if other find it useful.
-If you would like to use the program:
+ItBuildsCharacter is alpha-quality software.
+I develop it as I have time and think of new features I'd like to have.
+However, I am interested in releasing it to a larger user base (eventually the general Android App Store) if other find it useful.
+If you would like to use the program and/or help me test it:
   - Download the [Kivy Launcher](https://play.google.com/store/apps/details?id=org.kivy.pygame)
   - Copy the contents of the [master branch](https://github.com/jsexauer/ItBuildsCharacter/zipball/master) into a subdirectory of `/sdcard/kivy`.